The Facade Program assists businesses and owners improve the appearance of their buildings.

 - Project site must pass a preliminary environmental review.

 - Existing business or non-profit corporation OR if a business is planned for the site, a term lease must be provided.

 - Current on all applicable City licenses, fees and taxes.

 All proposed improvements must be clearly visible from a street elevation of the property (exemptions for parking lot improvements and ADA enhancements) and follow Façade Committee historic design guidelines.

-- District Improvements may include, but are not limited to: trash cans, signage, monuments, landscaping, bike racks, public art, streetscape furniture and other enhancements.
+- District Improvements may include, but are not limited to: trash cans, signage, monuments, bike racks, streetscape furniture and other enhancements.